Juror offered more than $120,000 for acquittal in ongoing federal fraud case, FBI says - KESQ

 Juror #52 is not accused of any wrongdoing and immediately called 911 after receiving the bag of money, FBI Special Agent Travis Wilmer said.

-No individual defendants were named in connection with the bribe, but the FBI obtained a search warrant to seize all of their cell phones.
-After learning of the allegations, Judge Nancy Brasel ordered all seven of the defendants currently on trial to be held without bond and sequestered the remaining jurors, the Star-Tribune reported.
+After learning of the allegations, Judge Nancy Brasel ordered all seven defendants on trial to be held without bond and also sequestered the remaining jurors, the Star-Tribune reported.

-Attorneys for all of the defendants condemned the allegations, Sahan Journal reported.
-“The claims about a juror being approached in this way are beyond shocking —they’re un-American,” defense attorney Andrew Birrell told the news outlet.

 The-CNN-Wire